Skip to content

 A second path

-Not every club needs the same entry point.
+Not every club needs a full rebuild.

 FAQ

-Questions serious leaders ask before they start.
+Questions serious leaders ask first.

 That usually means the club solved the wrong problem — or installed the right answer without protecting the authority underneath it.
 A binder does not hold when a coach wants a player on the ice and the medical staff say he is not ready.
 This work builds the mandate, not just the method.